papis/papis/doc/source/default-settings.rst

         converted to their closest ASCII representation.

         If you want to add some punctuation, dots (``.``) and underscores (``_``) can be escaped by a backslash.
-For example,
+For example:

         .. code:: ini